Jeremy Pena Player Props: Astros vs. Mariners

-The Houston Astros and Jeremy Pena, who went 2-for-3 with a home run and two RBI last time out, take on George Kirby and the Seattle Mariners at Minute Maid Park, Thursday at 8:10 PM ET.
+On Friday, Jeremy Pena (.263 batting average in his past 10 games, with two home runs, three walks and five RBI) and the Houston Astros play the Seattle Mariners, whose starting pitcher will be Luis Castillo.
+First pitch is at 8:10 PM ET.

-In his last game, he had two hits (going 2-for-3 with a home run and two RBI) against the Rockies.
+In his previous game he had a hitless performance (0-for-4) against the Mariners.

 Jeremy Pena Game Info & Props vs. the Mariners